-The phenomena of summation and subtraction, potentially responsible for the production of false positive findings (FP) and for masking of true positive findings (TP), led in 1930 Alessandro Vallebona to create and implement the “stratigraphy” (hereinafter referred to as “tomography”), that is a complementary radiodiagnostic technique aimed at realizing of analytical images, namely representative just of the structures including in the pre-selected layers of the concerned region.
-Such technique was not without its critics, which include:
+The phenomena of summation and subtraction, potentially responsible for the production of false-positive findings (FP) and for masking of true positive findings (TP), led in 1930 Alessandro Vallebona to create and implement the “stratigraphy” (hereinafter referred to as “tomography”), that is a complementary radiodiagnostic technique aimed at realizing of analytical images, namely representative just of the structures including in the pre-selected layers of the concerned region.
+This technique was not without its drawbacks, which include:

 - limited contrast resolution allowed by the intrinsic shading of the image;